Monday, September 30, 2024

 Tbursday, October 3 (sunny, 80F)

-I've already analyzed about our bus system quite a bit.
-Thinking in terms of accessibility, Cedar Rapids Transit is a good example of Jarrett Walker's ridership/coverage tradeoff (see Human Transit: How Clearer Thinking About Public Transit Can Improve Our Communities and Our Lives [Island, revised ed, 2024).
-Cedar Rapids definitely has a coverage system, which means many people who might need a bus will have one reasonably close by.
+I've previously written about our city bus system.
+Thinking in terms of accessibility, Cedar Rapids Transit is a good example of Jarrett Walker's ridership/coverage tradeoff (see Human Transit: How Clearer Thinking About Public Transit Can Improve Our Communities and Our Lives [Island, revised ed, 2024]).
+Cedar Rapids definitely has a coverage system, which means many people around the city who might need a bus will have one reasonably close by.
 The system offers free rides to seniors, the disabled, and students at Cedar Rapids public schools.
 During Week Without Driving, all rides are free!

 author's Senior free transit pass with photo